 This is where you contextualise your CV experiences in relation to the criteria mentioned in the job posting.
 Explain why you would be a good match for the job and how the company could benefit from hiring you.
-Stay away from clichés and standard phrases, but keep it easy to understand by using short straightforward wording.
+Stay away from clichés and standard phrases, but keep it easy to understand by using short sentences and straight-forward wording.